otrv4/otrv4/otrv4.md

    the message is verified and decrypted with that key which is deleted from the storage.
-2. If a new ratchet key has been received, any skipped message keys from the previous receiving ratchetare stored and a new DH ratchet is performed.
+2. If a new ratchet key has been received, any skipped message keys from the previous receiving ratchet are stored and a new DH ratchet is performed.
 3. If a new message from the current receiving ratchet is received, any skipped message keys from it are stored, and a symmetric-key ratchet is performed to derive the current message key and the next receiving chain key.
 The message